AM2H-Development/AM2H_Core/docs/index.md

 Payload for mask: 3 DEC

-The startup register defines the port status after startup and can be used to set the port status for all ports with at the same time.
+The startup register defines the port status after startup and can be used to set the port status for all ports at the same time.
 In case pull-up resistors are used for the input and/or output ports are active on ground the startup mask should be set to 1 [VCC] for the ports.
 ```
 Port          7 6 5 4 3 2 1 0
-Pull-up logic 1 1 1 1 1 1 1 1
+Pull-up       1 1 1 1 1 1 1 1
 Register      1 1 1 1 1 1 1 1
 ```